Nitesh Estates Ltd Directors Report.

-Your Directors present their Eleventh Annual Report and the Audited Accounts of the Company for the year ended March 31, 2015.
+Your Directors present their Twelfth Annual Report and the standalone and consolidated annual audited accounts of the Company for the year ended March 31,2016.

 1. FINANCIAL RESULTS:

 |Less: Minority interest & share of profit/ (loss) in Associate||0||0||(2220)||(2857)|

 The Directors could not recommend dividend as the Company has incurred loss during the current financial year and it is proposed to conserve the reserves for the projects growth and sound financial position of the Company.

 During the year under review the Company could achieve a turnover of Rs.
 8,712 Lakh as against Rs.
 12,501 Lakh in the previous year and other income of Rs.
 193 Lakh as compared to Rs.
 41 Lakh in the previous year.
 The operations had resulted in a loss of Rs.
 2,039 Lakh as compared to previous year profit of Rs.
 2,614 Lakh.

 In compliance with the applicable provisions of Companies Act, 2013 and regulations of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Company has prepared Consolidated Financial Statements and as per the applicable Accounting Standards issued by the Institute of Chartered Accountants of India.